How Do Wood Engravings Differ From Woodcuts?

 One of the key advantages of wood engravings is their ability to reproduce fine lines and intricate details consistently.
 The dense nature of the wood block allows for more controlled cutting, resulting in sharper and more defined lines.
 This makes wood engravings ideal for reproducing complex imagery with a high level of precision.

-See also How To Make Wood Knife?
+See also How To Attach Glass To Wood?

 Woodcuts